davidgsd/AllScan/README.md

 Show additional messages in the log window at startup including which ASL channel driver is enabled, audio gain settings, and ASL RxAudioStats support.

 **v0.81 2024-08-26**<br>
 Updates to AMI parser to auto-detect Asterisk version and support differences in some commands in ASL2/3.
 Restart Asterisk button now works with ASL3.
 Display ASL version in messages window at startup.
 Fix issue where in ASL3 after Asterisk restart AMI stats error messages could repeat indefinitely, in this event AllScan will now reload.

-**v0.80 2024-08-26**<br>
-Updates to AMI parser for consistency with ASL2&3.
 Update default favorites.ini file.

-**v0.79 2024-08-25**<br>
-Update ASL3 AMI response parser.
 Fix some php log warning messages.

 **v0.78 2024-08-11**<br>
 Update install script for ASL3 to make a readable copy of the allmon3.ini file (outside of the web server root folder with 660 permissions) to ensure AMI credentials are available to AllScan.
 Note: Be sure you have Allmon3 fully working before installing/updating AllScan.
 This update is not needed for ASL2/HV nodes.